StarPlayrX/bigmac/README.md

 * If a car is to the to the drivers left, the driver cannot go
 * This creates race condition.
 No drivers can go.
 A complete dead lock.
 * To get around this issue, we need slow down at least one of the drivers, so all 4 cars do not enter the 4 way stop at the same time.
 * Other way of looking at this to have 1 driver back up so he is not to the left of another driver.
-Then a driver can go, and so can the next one.
+* Then a driver can go, and so can the next one.
+* And all four drivers have now cleared of the four way stop.
-* This might be an over simplified race condition as the macOS boot process is pretty complex.
+* This might be an over simplification of a race condition as the macOS boot process from BigSur and beyong is pretty complex.
+* You'd think these conditions would not exist with Sealed disks, KCs, snapshots, but they do especially with Unsupported Macs.

 #### For hobbyists who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.